-I am a member of the Scottish Primate Reseacrh Group, and am involved in a number of collaboarations with colleagues at Edinburgh, Stirling and St Andrews.
-However my main research focus is on the associations of social behaviour, personality, well-being and emotional perception.
+I am a member of the Scottish Primate Research Group, and am involved in a number of collaborations with colleagues at Edinburgh, Stirling, York and Kyoto Universities.
+My main research focus is on the associations of social behaviour, personality, well-being and emotional perception.
 This involves collection and analysis of both behavioural data and keeper-rated questionnaires.
 This work builds on that of my supervisor Dr Alex Weiss and his colleagues.

 My current research projects and collaborations include:

-- Personality, facial width-to-height-ratio and development in capuchins Sapajus apella.
+- Personality and facial metrics in capuchins Sapajus apella.

-- Personality and social behaviour in squirrel monkeys Saimiri sciureus.
+- Personality, wellbeing and social behaviour in squirrel monkeys Saimiri sciureus.

 - People-pet personality and attitudes towards pets.